Online Purchasing of Goods and Services (Age Verification) Bill [HL]

 Groups Affected

-- Consumers: May face additional steps during online purchases of age-restricted goods and services.
+- Consumers: May face additional steps during online purchases, requiring age verification.

 Powered by nyModel